-- \$240,000,000 for local infrastructure projects. - \$76,000,000 for mental health facilities (including local projects). - \$41,000,000 for parks and recreation facilities. - \$50,000,000 for revitalization purposes.
+- \$480,000,000 for local infrastructure projects. - \$76,000,000 for mental health facilities (including local projects). - \$41,000,000 for parks and recreation facilities. - \$50,000,000 for revitalization purposes.

 A constitutional amendment approved by the electors in November 2000 authorizes the issuance of State bonds for land conservation and revitalization purposes (including statewide brownfields clean-up).
-For each of the two purposes, not more than \$50,000,000 in principal amount may be issued in any Fiscal Year and not more than \$200,000,000 may be outstanding at any time.
-The bonds for conservation purposes will be State general obligations, and those for revitalization purposes will be special obligations of the State payable from revenues and receipts designated by the General Assembly.
-The General Assembly recently passed implementing legislation.
+For each of the two purposes, the amendment authorizes not more than \$50,000,000 in principal amount to be issued in any Fiscal Year and not more than \$200,000,000 to be outstanding at any time.
+The bonds for conservation purposes are State general obligations, and those for revitalization purposes will be special obligations of the State payable from revenues and receipts designated by the General Assembly.